ourhq/website/content/_index.md

 # OurHQ: A inclusive online community for youth

-**OurHQ** is a youth-focused online community based in Palo Alto and started by the Palo Alto youth of [The Church of Jesus Christ of Latter-Day Saints][lds].
+**OurHQ** is a youth-focused online community based in Palo Alto started by youth from [The Church of Jesus Christ of Latter-Day Saints][lds] in this area.
 We connect youth and mentors together so we can:

 - Explore and learn about a variety of interests and skills